samirin33/Minecraft_skin_to_Live2D/README_EN.md

 ## About the movement of the model

-This model is designed for microscopic distribution, so in addition to basic face tracking, the model can also be used for other purposes.
+Since this model is designed for Minecraft streaming, the model moves in response to keyboard input in addition to basic face tracking.
+Each of these actions is shown below.
-The model moves in response to keyboard input.
-The respective behaviors are as follows.

 | Input | Movement |
 | --- | --- |